Why was my loan application rejected? 23.08.2020

 You don’t meet the requirements

-Different lenders have different requirements you have to meet to qualify for their loans.
+Different lenders have different requirements you have to meet to qualify for their products.
 Generally, the requirements for taking out a loan include having a South African ID, bank statements, payslips, and proof of address.
 Failure to meet some of these loan requirements may result in a rejected application.

 What can you do to get your loan application accepted?